 Based in China, AliExpress is a popular e-commerce website which allows independent and small businesses to sell their products to an international audience.

 Although there are some great bargains to be had on AliExpress, the fact that sales are made from consumer to consumer means that there is a possibility that it is open to dishonest sellers.

 In this article, we take a look at the AliExpress shopping experience.

 When shopping online, the first thing a consumer wants to know is that the site they are shopping on is scam-free.

-Although it’s impossible, when dealing with consumer to consumer sales, to guarantee 100% satisfaction, the short answer to this question is, yes, AliExpress is safe.
+Although it’s impossible, when dealing with consumer to consumer sales, to guarantee 100% satisfaction, the short answer to this question is, yes, AliExpress is legit and safe.

 There is, unfortunately, the occasional seller on AliExpress who is less than honest and either fails to deliver the goods or, delivers sub-standard or damaged products.

 Thankfully, AliExpress is working really hard to identify and eliminate dodgy sellers on the site.

 In addition, when reported, AliExpress deals with non-delivery and damaged product issues quickly and efficiently and issues refunds to dissatisfied customers.

 Although AliExpress is doing its best to tackle these problems, you can make sure that you limit the risk when making a purchase by checking a few things:

 - Seller Feedback: Each seller on the site has a rating which tells you about the experience other customers have had.
 Ideally, a seller should have sold a minimum of 100 items within the past 12 months and should have a 95% or higher rating.